-- d. children of a member of staff of the academy who has been employed at the academy for two or more years at the time of the application - e. children who attend a feeder school at the time of application
+- d. children of a member of staff of the academy who has been employed at the academy for two or more years at the time of the application, or who has been appointed to a vacant post for which there is a demonstrable skill shortage - e. children who attend a feeder school at the time of application

-The feeder schools for The Priory Belvoir Academy are:
+The feeder schools for Priory Belvoir Academy are:

-- Bottesford Church of England Primary School

-- Buckminster Primary School

-- Croxton Kerrial Church of England Primary School

-- Harby Church of England Primary School

-- Hose Church of England Primary School

-- Long Clawson Church of England Primary School

-- Redmile Church of England Primary School

-- Scalford Church of England Primary School

-- Stathern Primary School

-- Waltham on the Wolds Church of England Primary School.

-- These two schools are also feeder schools to John Ferneley College.
+- Bottesford Church of England Primary School - Buckminster Primary School\ - Croxton Kerrial Church of England Primary School - Harby Church of England Primary School - Hose Church of England Primary School - Long Clawson Church of England Primary School - Redmile Church of England Primary School - Scalford Church of England Primary School\ - Stathern Primary School - Waltham on the Wolds Church of England Primary School. - \ These two schools are also feeder schools to John Ferneley College. - f. children who live nearest to the academy measured by the straight-line distance from the child's home to the gate at the main entrance to the Academy.